Hawthorne, New Jersey: Education

-Hawthorne High School (688; 9–12).
+Hawthorne High School with 602 students in grades 9-12.

 St. Anthony School, a K–8 Catholic school that opened in 1912, operates under the supervision of the Roman Catholic Diocese of Paterson.
 Hawthorne Christian Academy is an interdenominational evangelical Christian school established in 1981 by the Hawthorne Gospel Church, serving students in preschool through twelfth grade.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 61.77 mi of roadways, of which 47.63 mi were maintained by the municipality, 12.45 mi by Passaic County and 1.69 mi by the New Jersey Department of Transportation.

 Several major roadways pass through the borough.
 Route 208 is the main state highway serving Hawthorne.
 Other significant roads passing through Hawthorne include County Route 504.

 Public transportation

 NJ Transit provides train service at the Hawthorne station providing service on the Main Line to Secaucus Junction and Hoboken Terminal.

 NJ Transit provides bus service on the 148 route to the Port Authority Bus Terminal in Midtown Manhattan, with local service on the 722 route.